madank4421/VSDBabySoC/README.md

 ## AVSDPLL

 #### Introduction
-The `avsdpll` module is a behavioral Verilog model of a Phase-Locked Loop (PLL) used for functional simulation.
+The `avsdpll` module is a Phase-Locked Loop (PLL) used for functional simulation.
 It generates an output clock whose frequency is derived from the reference input clock.

 #### PLL Specifications